 A rainy Tuesday night saw a capacity crowd crammed into the cavernous O2 Victoria Warehouse in Manchester to welcome Wolf Alice on their Visions of a Life’ UK tour, and unusually the crowd were treated to 2 support bands tonight in the shape of Vinyl Staircase and New York band Surfbort.

-4 piece band Indi band Vinyl Staircase were first up, and they delivered a short, noisy and tight little set with shreddy guitar riffs and great vocals in a kind of MC5 style which is no bad thing.
+4 piece band Indi band Vinyl Staircase was first up, and they delivered a short, noisy, and tight little set with shreddy guitar riffs and great vocals in a kind of MC5 style which is no bad thing.
 Keep an eye out for this band, they have been tipped for greatness in the future!

 Next up are Brooklyn based ‘Surfbort’, and if you don’t know what that is, Google it!!
 Fronted by Dani Miller they were reminiscent of punk at its best, delivered in an energetic high octane thrash style.
 This set also included a bit of audience participation when Dani Miller proceeded to go walkabout in the crowd, to the concern of security staff!

-Festival favourite ‘Beautifully Unconventional’ with its staccato guitar and ear worm chorus was delivered at a frenetic pace, and crowd pleaser ‘Don’t delete the kisses’ complete with Ellie throwing out flowers to the audience resulted in huge singalongs and were just some of the many highlights of the night.
+Festival favorite ‘Beautifully Unconventional’ with its staccato guitar and earworm chorus was delivered at a frenetic pace, and crowd-pleaser ‘Don’t delete the kisses’ complete with Ellie throwing out flowers to the audience resulted in huge singalongs and were just some of the many highlights of the night.

-Wolf Alice have rightly garnered a ton of favourable reviews both for their live shows and their two albums and their Mercury prize award this year was well deserved.
+Wolf Alice has rightly garnered a ton of favorable reviews both for their live shows and their two albums and their Mercury prize award this year was well deserved.
 They will go from strength to strength and having got over the traditional ‘difficult’ second album, I look forward to what they will come up with next.
-At the time of writing they only have a couple more dates in Brixton before Christmas and will then be taking a well-earned rest.
+At the time of writing, they only have a couple more dates in Brixton before Christmas and will then be taking a well-earned rest.

-If you’ve yet to discover Wolf Alice I would urge you to seek out their back catalogue.
+If you’ve yet to discover Wolf Alice I would urge you to seek out their back catalog.
 You won’t regret it!